ARU-life-sciences/mmft/README.md

 - `mmft filter -f <file> <fasta(s)>`.
 Supply a text file of one ID per line and filter will extract the corresponding fasta records.
 - `mmft merge <fastas>`.
 Will merge multiple fasta files together into the same record.
 - `mmft sample <fasta(s)> -n <N>`.
 Will randomly sample a fasta file (or stream of fasta files) to a specified number of records.
+- `mmft split (-d <DIR>) -n <N> <fasta(s)>`.
+Splits fasta into equal chunks with the last chunk the remainder if record number not perfectly divisible by chunk number.

 Careful when piping into `mmft` as fasta files are not treated separately, they are treated as a continuum of fasta records.
 Hence, while `mmft n50 1.fasta 2.fasta` shows the n50 of each fasta file separately, `cat *.fasta | mmft n50` will calculate the n50 of both files combined.
 In addition, `mmft sample` loads the entire STDIN into memory, so be careful when piping large files.
+Some functions don't support piping (`filter`, `merge`, `sample`, `split`).

 All printed to STDOUT.